nickkunz/treeforestboost/README.md

 <h4> Feature Importance </h4>

 To help better interpret the Classification Tree results, we plot and inspect the tree diagram.
 Interpreting the results, the most important feature in this classification is 'euribor3m', where the observations are split at 1.2395 (first split).
 The second most important feature is 'pdays', where the observations are split at 513 (second split).
 Also, we see the 'euribor3m' feature again (second split).
 However, the split occurs at a different level in the observations at 3.1675.
 Recall the goal of this exercise is to predict whether or not the client would subscribe for a bank term deposit.
 Observe the outcomes, 'yes' or 'no'.
 Notice that the results 'yes' (the result we are interested in) fall under the tree at less than 1.2395 in 'euribor3m' and of those, only on those which are also less than 513 in 'pdays' result in 'yes'.
 Meaning, the lower the average inter-bank interest rate at which European banks are prepared to lend to one another ('euribor3m') and the lower the number of days that passed by after the client was last contacted from a previous campaign ('pday') were the most influential indicators of marketing effectiveness according to the Classification Tree model.
-This is important to consider when fitting a the Classification Tree model and at the next step in prediction. <br><br>
+This is important to consider when fitting a the Classification Tree model and at the next step in prediction.

 ```{r}
 ## tree plotting